Onyango12/phase-1-project/README.md

-# CALCULATOR
+JavaScript Calculator
-# This is a simple calculator application built using HTML, CSS, and JavaScript.
-It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division, as well as other functions such as square root and percentage calculation.
+This is a simple calculator app built with JavaScript.
+It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division, as well as more advanced functions like square root and percentage calculations.

-## FEATURES
-## Addition, subtraction, multiplication, and division operations
-## Clear button to reset the calculator
-## Clear entry button to clear the most recent input
-## Square root calculation
-## Percentage calculation
-## Decimal input support
-## Responsive design

-## OPERATORS
-## The following operators are supported by the calculator:

-## GETTING STARTED
+How to Use
-## To use the calculator, simply open the application and start entering numbers and operators using the provided buttons.
-The display will show the current input as well as the result of any operations.
+To use the calculator, simply open the index.html file in a web browser.
+The calculator will be displayed on the screen, with buttons for numbers and operators.
+Click on the buttons to enter values and perform calculations.
+The result will be displayed in the calculator's display area.

-## Symbol	Name	Operation
-## +	Addition	Addition
-## -	Subtraction	Subtraction
-## *	Multiplication	Multiplication
-## /	Division	Division
-## C	Clear	Clear
-## CE	Clear Entry	Clear Entry
-## =	Equals	Equals
-## .
-Decimal	Decimal
-## sqrt	Square Root	Square Root
-## %	Percentage	Percentage

-## TECHNOLOGIES USED
-## HTML
-## CSS
-## JavaScript

-## CONTRIBUTING
-## Contributions to the calculator project are welcome!
-If you find a bug or have an idea for an improvement, please open an issue or submit a pull request.

-## LICENCES
+Live Demo
+To see the calculator in action, visit the live site on GitHub Pages: Link to Live Site

+Set Up Instructions
+To set up the project on your local machine, follow these steps:

+Clone the repository to your local machine: git clone https://github.com/Onyango12/phase-1-project Navigate to the project directory: cd javascript-calculator Open the index.html file in a web browser.

+Author
+This calculator was created by Charles Onyango.

+License
-## This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License.

+Copyright
+(c) Charles Onyango, 2023.